 Patio Tomato is perfect for small gardens or container growing.
-These compact determinate tomato plants bear 4oz (113gr) slicing-type tomatoes.
+These compact determinate tomato plants bear 4 oz (113 gr) slicing-type tomatoes.
 The dark green bushy plant has potato leaf foliage.
-Determinate.
+Staking recommended for support.

 An early red cherry variety that is sweet, juicy with a unique rich tomato taste.
-The bright red 3/4-1” (2-3cm) fruit is firm and doesn’t crack.
+The bright red 3/4 – 1” (2 – 3 cm) fruit is firm and does not crack.
 A single indeterminate plant produces fruit in clusters all summer.

 Heirloom Tuscan favourite.
 San Marzano, a variety of plum tomatoes, is considered by many gourmet chefs to be the best sauce tomatoes in the world.
 Compact and prolific producer of bright orange-red, 2” – 3” (5 -7.5 cm) long fruit.
 This 8oz (227gr) paste tomato with pointy end is great for tomato paste or canning….
 Read more »

 Sugar Gloss is your new go-to cherry tomato variety.
-Unlike most vine type tomatoes, Sugar Gloss has two elegant trusses which produce an abundance of bright cherry red fruit.
-This tomato has a 12% BRIX rating meaning that each 0.75 oz tomato is bursting with sweetness.
+Unlike most vine type tomatoes, Sugar Gloss has double trusses which produce an abundance of bright cherry red fruit.
+This thin-skinned tomato has a 12% BRIX rating meaning that each 0.75 oz (21 gr) tomato is bursting with sweetness and flavour.

-Sungold is one of the most sought after and premier varieties of cherry tomatoes.
-It ripens to a golden tangerine colour with a rich, sweet, tropical fruity taste.
-The fruit grows in bountiful clusters on vigorous vines throughout the summer.
+The award-winning, Sungold tomato is one of the most sought after and premier varieties of cherry tomatoes.
+The juicy tomatoes grow in bountiful clusters on vigorous vines throughout the summer.
+The fruit bears early and ripens to a golden tangerine colour with a rich, sweet, tropical fruity taste.
+Exceptionally high sugar content.

-Solid and meaty 10 oz (283gr) tomatoes have smooth skin.
+Super Fantastic produces solid and meaty 10 oz (283 gr) tomatoes with smooth skin.
 This indeterminate plant produces high yields all summer.